hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/06__Rajaram_Venkataraman.md

 > > names and forms.
 >
 >
-> ​By reading your words 'as long as Ishvara exists', it appears that Ishvara
+> By reading your words 'as long as Ishvara exists', it appears that Ishvara
 > is limited by time and hence not eternal.
 Now, where is the case of
 > eternity of anything created by him.

-​
 >
 >
 > > Yes, a nirguna brahma jnAni can negate all names and forms
 > > along with Ishwara.
 >
 >
-> ​OK.
+> OK.
 Only neglect, but can not kill.
 So, it appears here that Ishvara is
 > eternal.
 > You are confused as you are saying one thing in one part of post and
 > opposite in other part.
 > Be consistent.
-> ​
+>

 RV:  No inconsistency.
 As long as Ishwara exists is used in the sense He is eternal.